lucapowelljournalism/amonthofthevirus/README.md

 # amonthofthevirus

-Objective: Create a twitter-based interactive that allows users to see the changing responses to Covid over-time AND in different regions.
+Objective: Create a Twitter-based interactive that allows users to see the changing responses to Covid over-time AND in different regions.

--   User inputs hashtags, dates, places
+-   User inputs hashtags, dates, places, language
 -   Outputs the tweets
-    -   Goal of the output is to give the user a sense of what was going on then and there.
+    -   Goal of the output is to guide a user through the world and thoughts on social media as covid was developing.

 Pseudo-code

 1) Design a layout that is intuitive.
 Layout should encourage users to test multiple hashtags.
 Users should feel like their curiosity is rewarded.
 Moving throughout the interactive should be easy, not confusing, ideally.
   \##LEO== CSS MASTER##
+  To-do: Decide on mobile-friendly layout.
+  Later: Styling rewarding results? (fly in tweets, etc.)
+  MAYBE: Change date input to a slider

 2) Create a database (CSV) of tweets from  Twitter's API that sorts tweets by these columns. ##Luca working on this Header Row: Hashtag, date, Geo_code(we just want country?), Tweet_Content, username